HsiangHung/Machine_Learning_Note/Classification/Support Vector Machine/README.md

 $$f_j = \textrm{similarity}(x, l^{(j)}) = \exp{\Big(-\frac{||x-l^{(j)}||^2}{2\sigma^2} \Big)}$$

 We can map model as each data point represents a landmark.
-In this case, we turn `n` features to `m` features.
+In this case, we turn $n$ features to $m$ features.
 Since it turns to the data size as number of features, SVM is probably not suitable for large size data.

 We also have **Sigmoid Kernel**, **Polynomial Kernel**.